 Well they’re certainly not tame bears.
 They’re once wild bears whose response to a repeated neutral stimulus – us – is diminishing over time.
 Why?
 Because there’s just a lot of us around and it simply takes less energy for animals to ignore non-threats than to run away or climb a tree every time they encounter us.

 This form of acclimation, human-to-bear can be tricky: it’s easy to get a little too comfy around acclimated bears, which can lead to carelessness.
 Especially if you’re one person is a crowd, in say, the middle of the Village, in the dark at 2 am, with a possibility of alcohol involvement.
 While there’s strength in numbers, your group may still be at a disadvantage.
 And while, no one has ever been seriously hurt by a bear, even in these exact circumstances, the bear’s life is almost always cut short.

-All that said, the real game changer – in terms of the human relationship to bears – is actually providing bears access to human food and garbage sources.
-Human-food-conditioning creates HUGE problems – more so for bears than people, because bears usually end of dead, but there is also the likelihood of property damage when you allow property to be attractive to bears.
-Once bears get comfortable seeking food from people, they will go to greater and greater lengths to get access.
+All that said, the real game changer – in terms of the human relationship to bears – is actually eliminating bears’ access to human food and garbage sources.
+Easy access to human food/waste creates HUGE problems – more so for bears than people, because bears usually end up dead, but there is also the likelihood of property damage when you allow your property to be attractive to bears.
+Once bears get comfortable seeking food from people, they will go to greater and greater lengths to gain access to that food.
 It might very well be amusing to watch Mr. Bear at your bird feeder performing circus tricks, but it may not be so amusing when you find him emptying your kitchen cupboards.